angelsalazar-zz/SalesforceLiteConnection/README.md

 # SalesforceLiteConnection

-it is a library that wraps Salesforce CRUD rest api. it is meant to be used in apps that require a one time connection to Salesforce.
+it is a promise based library that wraps Salesforce CRUD rest api. it is meant to be used in apps that require a one time connection to Salesforce.
 SalesforceLiteConnection uses the Username-Password OAuth Authentication Flow.

 ## Requirements